 There should be nothing but the desired sequence or sequences contained in the file because the program will read everything in the file as though it were part of a sequence.
 There should be no additional spaces either.

-To have more than one RNA chain as input an input, the user must separate the different chains by white spaces.
+To have more than one RNA chain as an input, the user must separate the different chains by white spaces.
 For example:

 AAGCUA AAAGCUGGGCU